Why Abhyanga is so important to include in your daily routine

 How do you warm the oil?

 Pour some oil into a manageable bottle.
 Ideally one with pump.
 Add some drops of your favorite essential oil.
 For Vata lavender drops will help you to calm down, Pitta goes very well with rose drops to bring in humility and Kapha will benefit more from an awakening flavour like ylang ylang or mandarin.
 Now put hot water either in a big cup or in the sink.
 Put the bottle in the hot water and wait a couple of minutes until the oil is nicely warm.
+Another way to do it is to put the oil bottle into a baby’s bottle warmer.

 Do you need to do your face and head also?